hultml/Classihacking/README.md

-# Assignment 2
+# Last Assignment 1

 to get this working you'll need to
 1. pixi install
-2. pixi shell
+2. pixi run jupyter lab .

 Both should be done from inside the folder.